 Control Events are tied to individual Controls and the specific user interactions they allow.
 Controls that allow for direct users interactions will have an Actions tab in the Inspector.
-Opening the Action Builder in this tab will display Events associated with every type of interaction a user could have with that Control.
+Opening the Action Builder in this tab will display the Events associated with every type of interaction a user could have with that Control.
 Separate Action Chains can be built under each Event.

-Some Controls, such as Button, lend themselves to only a single type of interaction (clicking the button), and thus only have one Event ("Click"):
+Some Controls, such as the Button, lend themselves to only a single type of interaction (clicking the button), and thus only have one Event ("Click"):

 Other Controls, such as Text Input Boxes, lend themselves to being interacted with in multiple ways (clicking on the input box, typing something in the input box, and clicking away from the input box), and thus have multiple Events ("On Blur", "Value Changed", and "On Enter".)